How to make log structures: Examples

-Note that from this expression we also read off from the power of $t$ that the kink of the polarization function is $k=2$ along this wall.\footnote{Staring at the formula for the wall function $f_{\rho_z}$ together with Equation~\ref{eq:defo_dP4} we see the slightly disconcerting fact that ``half'' of $f_{\rho_z}$ contributes to the first-order deformation of $X$, and half to the second-order deformation!} \end{enumerate}
+From this expression, we also read off from the exponent of $t$ that gives the kink $k=2$.\footnote{Staring at the formula for the slab section $f_{\rho_z}$ together with Equation~\ref{eq:defo_dP4} we see the slightly curious fact that ``half'' of $f_{\rho_z}$ contributes to the first-order deformation of $X$, and half to the second-order deformation!} \end{enumerate}